Basset

 Viewed in profile the top lines of the muzzle and skull are straight and lie in parallel

-planes, with a
+planes, with a moderately defined

-moderately defined stop.
+stop.
 The skin over the whole of the head is loose, falling in distinct

-over the brow when the head is lowered.
+wrinkles over the brow when the head is lowered.
 A dry head and tight skin are faults.

 The muzzle is deep, heavy, and free from snipiness.
 The nose is darkly pigmented,

-black, with large wide-open nostrils.
-A deep liver-colored nose conforming to the coloring
+preferably black, with large wide-open nostrils.
+A deep liver-colored nose

-head is permissible but not desirable.
+of the head is permissible but not desirable.

 The teeth are large, sound, and regular, meeting in either a scissors or an even bite.
 A

-squarely in front and, toward the back, in loose hanging flews.
-The dewlap is very
+falling squarely in front and, toward the back, in loose hanging flews.

 pronounced.

 The neck is powerful, of good length, and well arched.
-The eyes are soft, sad, and

-showing a prominent haw, and in color are brown, dark brown preferred.
-A somewhat
+showing a prominent haw, and in color are brown, dark brown

-lighter-colored eye conforming to the general coloring of the dog is acceptable but not
+preferred.
+A somewhat lighter-colored eye conforming to the general coloring of the

 desirable.